 “The corporal will show you to your quarters and give you the layout.
-Be back here at first light for your first assignment, lieutenant.
+Be back here at first light for your assignment, lieutenant.
 Dismissed.”

 His was a clean room.
-Its only furnishings: a cot, a table, and a piss pot.
+Its only furnishings: a cot, a table, a mirror, and a piss pot.
 It took only minutes to change out of his clothes, heavy with trail dust, into a clean uniform bearing the single lightning strike proclaiming his rank.

 I look rather smart.

 At the stables, Sergeant Brean Mitchett pointed him to the mess for a hot meal.

 Inside, Blackhawk joined the inevitable line of men waiting to be served.
 It was the usual army pottage, but with a piece of fruit and bread.
 The quality of the ingredients was better too.